-If you want to save money on dental implants and other treatments you might consider visiting a Tijuana dentist.
-Dental prices in Tijuana can be as much as 80% lower than in the UK.
+One way to save money on dental implants and other treatments is to visit a Tijuana dentist.
+Dental prices in Mexico can be as much as 80% lower than in the UK.

-If you’re considering a dental trip to get work like dental implants in Tijuana, Mexico, there are certain things to consider.
+If you’re thinking of taking a dental trip to get work like dental implants in Tijuana, Mexico, there are certain things to consider.
 In this guide we provide advice and information on:

 - How to choose the best dentist in Tijuana for you

 - The type of work you can have done

 We hope you find this information useful in deciding whether visiting a dental clinic in Tijuana is right for you.

 Why visit a Tijuana dentist for dental implants or other work?

 If you need dental work that seems unaffordable at UK prices, you’re probably considering joining the growing number of people turning to dental tourism.
 This simply involves travelling overseas to take advantage of lower prices – and often better service – in another country.

 For North Americans, Mexico is the obvious choice because it is so close and has an excellent reputation for dentistry.
 However, if you are spending a holiday in Mexico anyway, the savings on your dental care could be worth the long travel distance from the UK.
 There are plenty of other locations to consider for your dental trip, several of which are in Europe, but let’s look at what makes Tijuana a great choice for so many people.

 Above all, it’s Tijuana dentist prices which draw people here for treatment.
 Depending on the work you need and the location of your hometown dentist, you might save as much as 80% by getting dental work in Tijuana.